 Chinese workers are almost four-times as likely to die on the job from an accident

 Chinese workers get paid $6 for every $100 an American worker is paid

 China has five-times as many workers as the US, so they can enjoy greater economies of scale in manufacturing labor

 Chinese workers retire fourteen years earlier but they work twelve-hour days instead of 8.5 hour days (they utilize youthful energy rather than making status-based unproductive token jobs for older union workers as American labor has done)

 A pile of rubbish was published on CNN by two mistaken economists who claim that “when adjusted for productivity, Chinese labor isn’t much cheaper than American labor.”

-It doesn’t matter that America’s tiny labor market (1/5 of China) has higher revenues per worker.
-They are building airplanes and expensive equipment.
+It doesn’t matter that America’s tiny labor market (1/5 of China) has higher revenues per worker, as the CNN nonsense claims.
+American workers are building airplanes and expensive equipment.

 All manufacturing labor cannot expect to make airplanes.
-Some labor has to make shoes, clothes, decorations, and furnishings.
-Would those unions accept the Chinese conditions of more accidental deaths? $94 per $100 wage and benefit cuts?
+Some labor has to make shoes, clothes, lighting, decorations, and furnishings.
+Would those unions accept the Chinese conditions of more accidental deaths?
+A 94% wage and benefit cut?
 Twelve hour work days for earlier retirements?
 Shorter lives?
 Pollution?
 More humble living conditions?